 When a nursing home is under consideration, on occasion that is because a family believes they cannot afford to care for their loved one at home.
-Nursing home care is in fact less expensive than 24/7 home care, however there are other factors of which not every family is aware.
+Nursing home care is, in fact, less expensive than 24/7 home care.
+However, there are other factors of which not every family is aware.
 Since nursing home care is so expensive and because state and federal governments often foot the bill for nursing home care, they have developed multiple programs designed to help individuals who require nursing home level care to remain living at home or in the community.
 These programs function by providing care assistance, financial assistance and other in-home supports to help care for the loved ones at home, at least for part of the time.

 Each state has Medicaid waivers that permit individuals who are medically eligible for nursing home care to receive that care outside of nursing homes while they remain living in their homes or communities.
 There are waivers that help individuals with home care, others in assisted living residences and still other waivers that don't distinguish where the beneficiary resides provided it is not in a nursing home.
-Medicaid waivers are also referred to as HCBS Waivers or Home and Community Based Services.
+Medicaid waivers are also referred to as HCBS Waivers, 1915 Waivers or Home and Community Based Services.

 Medicaid waivers usually have the same eligibility requirements as the state's institutional Medicaid plan.
-For most states this means the applicants must have less than $2,163 in monthly income and less than $2,000 in financial assets (which does not include their home's value).
-Typically states also have a provision which says the cost of caring for these individuals at home cannot exceed the cost to care for them in a nursing home (or a certain percentage of that cost).
+For most states in 2016, this means the applicants must have less than $2,199 in monthly income and less than $2,000 in financial assets (which does not include their home's value).
+Typically, states also have a provision which says the cost of caring for these individuals at home cannot exceed the cost to care for them in a nursing home (or a certain percentage of that cost).
 Medicaid waivers also have participation caps.
 There are a limited numbers of waiver slots created and often times there are waiting lists to receive services.

 On this website, we maintain a list of all Medicaid waivers, organized by state, that are relevant to the elderly and a webpage for each that details the specific eligibility requirements and benefits.